algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

-and it has a particular name: _Row Echelon Form_.
-Basically, any matrix can be considered in row echelon form if

-1. All non-zero rows are above rows of all zeros
-2. The leading coefficient or _pivot_ (the first non-zero element in every row when reading from left to right) is right of the pivot of the row above it.

-Now, Row Echelon Form is nice, but wouldn't it be even better if our system of equations looked simply like this
+Remember this one, we'll come back to it.
+Now, this is nice, but wouldn't it be even better if our system of equations looked simply like this

 $$